Thesamuel01/store-manager/README.md

 This is a project developed at Trybe's Back-End Module.

-Store Manager is an API developed using software architecture (Models, Services and Controllers) to receive HTTP requisitions to manage a simplified store database and then return the response to the client.
+Store Manager is an API developed using software architecture (Models, Services and Controllers) to receive HTTP requisitions to manage a simplified store database and then return a response to client.

 # Summary
 - [Store Manager](#store-manager)